Not sure what you’re going to do with your kids when they’re out of school during Spring Break? Here are 35 ideas for places to go and things to do.

 16. The Rec Room

-With virtual reality games, arcade games, ping pong, shuffleboard and pool, the Rec Room has a lot to offer for kids.
+With virtual reality games, arcade games, ping pong, shuffleboard and pool, the Rec Room has a lot to offer for kids, particularly if you go earlier in the day when it’s a bit quieter.

 17. Lougheed House